 - Taonga tūturu found.

-- Taonga tūturu taken by finder to nearest public museum with the expertise, New Zealand Historic Places Trust or Department of Conservation Office to complete a notification form within 28 days.
+- Taonga tūturu taken by finder to nearest public museum with the expertise, Heritage New Zealand Pouhere Taonga or Department of Conservation Office to complete a notification form within 28 days.

 - Notification forms completed by the museum and sent to the Ministry for Culture and Heritage.
 The public museum advises us of any conservation the taonga tūturu may need.
 Any expenditure for conservation must be pre-approved by the Ministry.